WoSIS - Contributing institutions and experts

 A) The standardised data are made freely available to the international community (i.e. geo-locations may be shown; distributed via 'wosis-latest').

-B) The standardised data are NOT made available to the international community (i.e. geo-locations may not be shown).
-In this case, in accord with the licences specified by the data providers, the standardised data may only be used for producing SoilGrids visualisations; the latter are made freely available to the international community.
+B) The standardised data themselves are NOT made available to the international community (e.g. geo-locations may not be shown).
+In this case, in accord with the licences specified by the data providers, the standardised point data may only be used by ISRIC (WDC-Soils) for producing SoilGrids and similar products (i.e. output as a result of advanced data processing); the latter 'derived-products' are made freely available to the international community.

 For category A, the shared data sets are broadly grouped by continent.
 For many datasets, in particular compilations, the names of the contributing organisations/individuals may be found in the technical reports that accompany the various data sets.